DerDanilo/proxmox-stuff/README.md

 for i in qemu-server vz pvedaemon pve-cluster; do systemctl start $i ; done
 ```

-If nothing goes wrong, and you have separately restored the VM images using the default ProxMox process.
+If nothing goes wrong, and you have separately restored the VM images using the default Proxmox process.
 You should be back where you started.
 But let's hope it never comes to that.

 ### Sources